h2zero/n-able-Arduino/README.md

  3. Create a folder named ```hardware```, if it does not exist, and change directories to it
  4. Clone this repo: ```git clone https://github.com/h2zero/n-able-Arduino.git```
  5. Restart the Arduino IDE

+### Install NimBLE-Arduino
+ 1. Arduino Library manager: Go to `sketch` -> `Include Library` -> `Manage Libraries`, search for NimBLE and install version 1.4.0 or greater.
+ 2. Add `#include "NimBLEDevice.h"` at the beginning of your sketch.

 ## Flashing your device
 1. Select your board from the Tools -> Board menu